hashicorp/terraform-provider-azurerm/website/docs/r/container_registry_task.html.markdown

 ---

-A `auth` block supports the following:
+A `authentication` block supports the following:

 * `token` - (Required) The access token used to access the source control provider.